codecrafters-io/build-your-own-shell/stage_descriptions/navigation-01-ei0.md

 ./your_program.sh
 ```

-It'll then send a `pwd` command to your shell:
+It will then send a `pwd` command to your shell:

 ```bash
 $ pwd